Tesseract-TYPO3/phpdisplay/README.txt

-This extension is a FE plugin that manages relations between Tesseract components and produces output in the FE.
+This extension provides a Data Consumer for Tesseract which simply manages PHP-based templates for output.

 Refer to the manual for more information.